 Letter Metadata

 Data applying to a letter within a Mailing.
-All elements are optional, however at least one of ‘postal’, ‘email’, ‘fax’ or ‘sms’ must be specified.
+All elements are optional, however at least one of postal, email, fax, or sms must be specified.

 Name Type Required Default Notes

 postal string or array for postal delivery Text string containing the postal address (newline separated) or array of strings of postal address lines.
 For an array, each line is either a string value or contains sub-elements explicitly specifying postal address parts.
-In JSON format this element is an array of objects.
-If the line contains sub-elements the ‘country’ element can only be specified alone in one line (usually last) and the rest must be specified together in one line (last or previous).
+In JSON format, this element is an array of objects.
+If the line contains sub-elements, the country element can only be specified alone in one line (usually last) and the rest must be specified together in one line (last or previous).
 See Postal Address Example.

-email string n Recipient email address
+email string No Recipient email address

-fax string n Recipient fax number
+fax string No Recipient fax number

+file_name string No document name Specify the document’s filename.
 Used when a single document is specified in a letter.

 A document cannot be both a letter and an attachment.